nolanplatt/SynergyGradeGetter/README.md

 ![Synergy Logo](https://play-lh.googleusercontent.com/43vg9yqJ6keUxcLmlhILmpAGVG5q1XTpKtkUDMiggTWvzD7j_vi8bdqRI23dWnEy7A)
 # Synergy Grade Getter

-Synergy will be available for the 2022/2023 school year beginning in the evening of August 17th, 2022.
+Synergy will be available for the 2022/2023 school year on the evening of August 17th, 2022.

 ## A sophisticated and intuitive way of detecting grade changes.